 Deferred revenue consists of amounts for which the Company has an unconditional right to bill, and/or amounts for which payment has been received (including non-refundable amounts), but have not been recognized as revenue because the related performance obligations are deemed incomplete.
-As of June 30, 2023, the Company recorded \$10.0 million as deferred revenue in respect of a non-refundable payment received in relation to the Heska License Agreement.
+As of September 30, 2023, the Company recorded \$10.0 million as deferred revenue in respect of the non-refundable payment received in 2022 in relation to the Heska License Agreement.

 Contract assets include costs and services incurred on contracts with open performance obligations.
-These contract assets were immaterial as of June 30, 2023.
+These contract assets were immaterial as of September 30, 2023.